 Understanding the gap

-We have implemented a plan that will ensure that analysing and reporting our gender pay gap annually, will provide a critical measurement against which we can consider our progress.
+We have continued our plan to ensure that by analysing and reporting our gender pay gap annually, will provide a critical measurement against which we can consider our progress.

 Our published figures have been derived using the mechanisms that are set out in the gender pay gap reporting legislation.

-We are confident that our data shows that we have identified, and are focusing on, the correct actions.
-It also shows that meaningful and sustained change will take time and consistent focus by our most senior leaders and a deep, and consistent communication and promotion within our business.
+We are confident that our data shows that we have identified and are focusing on, the correct actions, and whilst is has shown that meaningful and sustained change will take time, we are pleased to be making progress and we welcome the improvement in bonus payment provision.
+We shall continue our consistent focus by our most senior leaders and a deep and consistent communication and promotion within our business.

 Our aim is for everyone at NJC to be able to build and sustain a successful career.
 We believe this requires a combination of deliberate actions and ensuring that we provide an inclusive culture and an agile, flexible working environment for our people to operate in.